shukriadams/kallithea-docker/README.md

+# Kallithea container

-Kallithea container, ready for postgres.
-As for writing, Postgres 9.6.14 is confirmed working.
+kallithea version 0.3.7 in a Docker container.
+Postgres-ready, Postgres 9.6.14 confirmed working.

+## Use

 1. Create a login on posgres for Kallithea (ensure login is enabled).
 2. Create a database for Kallithea, make sure user has admin rights for it.